 Standard 2.9.

-The Last Intermediary should confirm the Entitlement or the part relevant to the End Investor or a third party nominated by the End Investor, without delay, to the End Investor on its request and in the form of Confirmation of Entitlement.
+For the purposes of facilitating the exercise of rights by the shareholder in a general meeting, including the right to participate and vote, the Last Intermediary should confirm the Entitlement or the part relevant to the End Investor or a third party nominated by the End Investor, without delay, to the End Investor on its request and in the form of Confirmation of Entitlement.
 It shall only be used as proof of entitlement on the End Investor´s initiative and on its behalf.
+The Last Intermediary shall also confirm the Entitlement in the Notice of Participation by including the number of shares and voting entitlement of the End Investor.

+Such confirmation by the last intermediary to the end investor shall not be required, if the entitled position is known by or will be transmitted to the issuer or the first intermediary, as applicable.

 IV.
 REGISTERED END INVESTORS